 Being wiser by some decades of experience in the markets I can tell you that this is the single most important problem all investors face.
 It is no wonder why many traders are good philosophers, they meditate daily and they have learned that life is too short for misery and negativity.

-In academic phraseology is it called:
+In academic phraseology this is called “decision management under uncertainty”.

 Knowledge explorer, from the inside